 The amount of CSG water produced over the life of a project is known as the ’water production profile’.
 This profile is linked to: the volume of water in the coal seams; the permeability of the coal seam; and, the rate and volume of gas production.
-The rate at which CSG water is produced is generally the highest in the early stages of a well’s productive life and declines over time.
+The largest volumes of CSG water are primarily recovered in the early stages of CSG production, decreasing exponentially over time.

 The volume of CSG water produced at each well and across a CSG project will change over time.
 Because of this, the management of CSG water is likely to require a number of approaches or solutions working together.